 Waking up with your heart racing can be distressing, but it’s not necessarily a sign of something serious.
 Anxiety, not sleeping enough, or heart arrhythmia may be the cause.

-The sensation that your heart is racing is just one of the ways people describe heart palpitations.
+The racing sensation of your heart is just one way people describe heart palpitations.
 It may also feel like your heart is fluttering, pounding, or skipping a beat.

-There are many possible causes of a fast heart rate in the morning.
+Having a fast heart rate in the morning can have many causes.
 Here’s a look at some common ones and other symptoms to watch out for.

-Stress and anxiety trigger the release of stress hormones, which in turn increase your heart rate and blood pressure.
-The more anxious you feel, the more pronounced your symptoms can be.
+Stress and anxiety trigger the release of stress hormones.
+These hormones, in turn, can increase your heart rate and blood pressure.
+A higher level of anxiety may cause more intense symptoms.

 - rapid breathing or shortness of breath

 Drinking alcohol the night before

 If you’re waking up with your heart racing after drinking, chances are you’ve had too much.

 Drinking alcohol increases your heart rate.
 The more you drink, the faster your heart beats.
 A 2017 study linked binge drinking and long-term heavy alcohol use with different types of cardiac arrhythmia, especially sinus tachycardia.